-(9) In-lieu of Cash Contribution:
+9. In-lieu of Cash Contribution:

-(a) The developer shall provide art in a place accessible to the public or make a payment in-lieu thereof which shall be earmarked specifically for public art in a public place.
+(a) The developer shall provide art in a place accessible to the public or make a payment in-lieu thereof which shall be placed in the APPF.
 Contributions of art or a payment in-lieu shall be made in according to the following: